-Do's Don'ts
+Keep litter in the vehicle to throw away in a proper garbage can

-Do's Only take photos Only leave footprints Buy souvenirs or products made from local and renewable products Keep litter in the vehicle to throw away in a proper garbage can Pick up your rubbish, and even someone else's!
-Don'ts Take natural items as souvenirs: shells, rocks, plants, animal products Buy wildlife products, especially from endangered animals (these are animals that have very few left in the world and in Laos) Leave anything behind, like rubbish in any form!
-No water bottles, Coke/ cold-drink cans, cigarette butts, chewing gum, snack packets, etc. Damage the natural environment: break trees, pollute water sources Throw anything out of the vehicle!
-Waste water Leave electrical equipment running - lights, fans, air-conditioners, etc. where no one needs
+Pick up your rubbish, and even someone else's!

-them straight away.
+- Buy wildlife products, especially from endangered animals (these are animals that have very few left in the world and in Laos) Leave anything behind, like rubbish in any - Leave anything behind, like rubbish in any form!
+No water bottles, Coke/ cold-drink cans, cigarette butts, chewing gum, snack packets, etc. - Damage the natural environment: break trees, pollute water sources - Throw anything out of the vehicle! - Waste water - Leave electrical equipment running lights, fans, air-conditioners, etc. where no one needs them straight away.